Back to faqs

 Stage 3 – Consideration – Duration 1-2 weeks

-Once the consultation period has ended, the site is inspected and the application assessed by the Case Planning Officer, taking into account planning policies, consultation responses and public representations.
-The case officer will normally only contact you to advise of this inspection if access is required.
+Once the consultation period has ended, the site is inspected and the application assessed by the Planning Officer, taking into account planning policies, consultation responses and public representations.
+The Planning Officer will contact us to arrange the site visit, these are typically short visits and unless the property is listed, generally only require external access.

 Stage 4 – Negotiation – Duration 1-2 weeks

-If minor problems are identified with the application and there is scope to address these through limited alterations to the proposal, the officer may contact you or us to seek suitable amendment.
-Stages 2 and 3 may have to be repeated if amendments which significantly change the application are made.
-In some cases, where the application raises fundamental concerns, the planners will be unable to consider amended plans during the determination of a planning application.
+If minor problems are identified with the application and there is scope to address these through small amendments, the Planning Officer may contact us.
+Stages 2 and 3 may have to be repeated if amendments that significantly change the application are made.
+In some cases, where the application raises fundamental concerns, the planners will be unable to consider amended plans during the determination of a planning application, and may suggest the application is withdrawn to avoid it being refused.

 Stage 5 – Recommendation – Duration 1-2 weeks

-The Case Planning Officer will make a recommendation to the person or body authorised to make a decision.
-This will either be the Planning Control Committee or an individual to whom authority to make a decision has been delegated.
+The Planning Officer will make a recommendation to the person or body authorised to sign off a decision.
+Generally speaking, householder planning applications are decided under ‘delegated powers’ at a local level within the Planning Department, but sometimes applications go to Committee for decision.
+This is either because a local councillor has called up an application to be considered by committee or due to several objections.
 If the application is to be decided at a Committee meeting, the objectors and the applicant will be contacted to be advised of the time and venue and of any arrangements to enable them to take part.
 Such meetings are held in public and all interested parties are free to attend and observe how a decision is reached.
 Public speaking is also permitted.

 Stage 6 – Decision – Duration 1-2 weeks

-If your Planning Application is approved, a certificate will be sent to you or your Agent which you should keep in a safe place as it may be required when the property is sold.
-You are then able to complete and finalise the Building Regulations approval before proceeding with the work.
-Planning applications can be refused where they conflict with planning policies and are viewed to have a detrimental effect on the environment.
+If your Planning Application is approved, a Decision Notice (approval letter) will be sent to us, which we will forward to you & you should keep in a safe place as it may be required when the property is sold.
+Planning applications can be refused where they conflict with planning policies.

 In Summary